decentraland/documentation/content/creator/sdk7/getting-started/preview-scene.md

 ### Parameters of the preview command

-You can add the following flags to the `dcl start` command to change its behavior:
+You can add the following flags to the `npm start` command to change its behavior:

 - `--web3` Connects preview to browser wallet to use the associated avatar and account.
 - `--skip-version-checks` Avoids checking if the scene's ECS library version matches your CLI version, and launches the preview anyway.